Overview

 Gameplay

 The game starts with the player at the gates of the Tobiko-Ryu Dojo, the training hall headed by Tobiko-Sensei.
-In order to continue and enter the courtyard, the game requires you to identify a family crest which is displayed on the screen, typical of the copy protection methodology employed by PC games in those days.
+In order to continue and enter the courtyard, the game requires the player to identify a family crest which is displayed on the screen, typical of the copy protection methodology employed by PC games in those days.

 Examples: